Birds at the Lodge

 Whether you’re an experienced birdwatcher or a curious beginner, our tours are designed to suit your needs and preferences.
 Our expert guides will take you to the best birdwatching spots and provide you with valuable information about their habitats, behaviors, and features.

-Orchard, Meadow & Forest Edge
+Meadow & Forest Edge, On-site

 Tanager Rainforest Lodge stands on thirty acres of land bounded by the Rio Grande that meanders around the property.
 Until the year 2001 it was a small farm employing traditional farming techniques including slash and burn, milpa farming.
 The two large meadows were used as cattle pastures and there was a four acre citrus orchard.
 Hurricane Iris breezed through the property in October 2001 bringing down many trees.
 Since that time the property has been recovering from both the hurricane and its previous use and contains areas of secondary growth forest, dense scrub known locally as “wameel”, open meadow and gallery forest lining the river banks.